kwizl/bookcraze/README.md

 bundle exec rspec
 ```

-> All tests are contained in the rspec folder which is in the root directory of the project.
+> All tests are contained in the RSpec folder which is in the root directory of the project.
 To run all test type **bundle exec rspec** in the terminal.
 To run a specific test type
 **bundle exec rspec spec/folder_name/spec_file.rb**